20 must-visit lakes in Ladakh

 9) Mirpal Tso

 Mirpal Tso is one of the less popular lakes in the Ladakh Region.
-It is one of the highest lakes at the height of 3000m.
+It is one of the highest lakes at a height of 3000m.
 It has sandbanks and is located in the Chusul region which is about 200 km from Leh.
 Kaksang la pass just lies atop this lake.

 10) Stat Tso Lang Tso